seqan/seqan3/doc/tutorial/sequence_file/index.md

 The read pairs are identified by their identical name/id and that their position in the two files is the same.

-If you want to handle one pair of reads at a time, you can do so easily with a std::views::zip.
+If you want to handle one pair of reads at a time, you can do so easily with a views::zip.

 \snippet doc/tutorial/sequence_file/sequence_file_snippets.cpp paired_reads